September 2026 - May 2027

 —Krista Tippett, host of On Being podcast, newsletter Oct 4, 2025

-How can this learning and practice program help us embody change toward greater respect and kindness in our communities?
-We turn with metta and insight to inquire into the nature of habitual reactivities within ourselves; these patterns are the same forces which are embedded in the suffering in the world.
-This sacred turning of the mind and heart transforms our suffering into compassion, discernment and courage.
-In small yet significant ways we can be someone who offers an authentic alternative to polarization, grasping, enmity and bias in our circles of relations; we can come from a place of knowing inter-connection and impermanence.
+In practicing “the sacred turn”, inquiring with Metta and insight into the nature of habitual reactivity within ourselves, we understand that these are the same forces which are embedded in the suffering in the world.
+This turning of the mind and heart transforms our suffering into compassion, discernment and courage.
+We can show up in ways that offer alternatives to polarization, grasping, enmity and bias in our circles of relations, coming from insight into inter-connection and impermanence.
 This is an ever-deepening path of a lifetime.
-These transformative Dharma teachings continue to immeasurably change the lives of people worldwide.

 We’ll be exploring teachings drawn from Early Buddhist discourses and other Buddhist traditions.
 Rob Burbea’s teachings, as expressed in his book “Seeing That Frees: Meditations on Emptiness and Dependent Arising,” are influential in the framing of this course.
+Another major source is “Awakening Through Love; Unveiling Your Deepest Goodness” by Lama John Makransky.
 Other teachers’ contributions are also included and will be credited during the program.

 The main topics which will be explored: